-Covid-19 and the Delta variant has led to a new surge in interest of how to clean and disinfect masks.
+Covid-19 has led to a new surge in interest of how to clean and disinfect masks.
 Google searches for “wash N95 mask” and “wash KN95 mask” have sky-rocketed.

 But the standard guidelines aren’t helpful when surgical masks and N95 masks are in short supply.
 In this post we look at the right way to wash, clean and disinfect a mask.

 The simplest suggestion we’ve seen is to wash masks with soap and water.
 However, test data shows washing N95/KN95 masks with water reduces their filtration effectiveness.